 How to make sure you are eating enough plant proteins

-When I actually did the calculations properly, I could see that compared to what I was used getting as a meat eater, my protein intake had probably halved.
-This may not be a problem to a non-exerciser as most meat eaters get too much protein anyway, but to a very active plant based eater it just wasn’t working.
+When I actually did the calculations properly, I could see that compared to the amount of protein I was used getting as a meat eater my intake had probably halved on the plant based diet.
+This may not be a problem to a non-exerciser, as most meat eaters get too much protein anyway, but to a very active plant based eater it just wasn’t working.

-With closer scrutinisation of my diet I realised that many plant based dairy replacements such as nut milks (including almond, cashew, coconut, oat, and hemp) didn’t contain much protein (if any) at all.
-In fact, some contained as little as 1/8th of the protein of cows milk, and the same with the non-dairy cheeses and yogurts (unless you count the soy based products, but I tend to steer clear of too much soy everyday as it is very estrogenic).
-This I believe now to be one of the issues that most newbies to this diet don’t consider.
+With closer scrutinisation of my diet, I realised that many plant based dairy replacements such as nut milks (including almond, cashew, coconut, oat, and hemp) didn’t contain much protein (if any) at all.
+In fact, some contained as little as 1/8th of the protein of cows milk, and the same with the non-dairy cheeses and yogurts (unless you count the soy based products, but I tend to steer clear of too much soy as it is estrogenic).
+The protein issue, I believe now, to be one of the issues that most newbies to this diet don’t consider.

 Adapting to a Plant Based Diet

-I have a sneaky feeling (though I’ve no evidence for this and it’s purely my opinion) that being so new to this way of eating, and being as it was just such a huge change for my system to cope with, my body just wasn’t used to recycling amino acids from plant sources.
-This, coupled with the fact that some are actually harder to absorb than animal proteins is the reason I believe I was not recieving adequate amounts of full spectrum amino acids.
+I have a sneaky feeling (though I’ve no evidence for this, and it’s purely my opinion) that being so new to this way of eating, and being as it was just such a huge change for my system to cope with, my body just wasn’t used to recycling amino acids from plant sources.
+This, coupled with the fact that some plant aminos are actually harder to absorb than animal proteins, is the reason I believe I was not recieving adequate amounts of full spectrum amino acids.

-And let’s not forget to mention the relearning of nutrition, understanding and putting together full nutritional profile meals, plus coming up with new and interesting dishes instead of eating repetitive meals every day in the absence of knowing what else to cook.
-My advice is, preparation is key – get yourself prepared first and you will smash it.
+And let’s not forget to mention the relearning of nutrition, understanding and putting together complete nutritional profile meals, plus coming up with new and interesting dishes instead of eating repetitive meals every day in the absence of knowing what else to cook.
+My advice is preparation is key – get yourself prepared first and you will smash it.